CsillaFarkas/ParetoPick-R/README.md

 * General to do and open questions
   * as "land use" measures currently only hedge, buffer and grassslope considered - if more needed global.R, functions.R (write_corr) and convert_optain require adapting
+  * new nswrm_priorities() function currently considers: pond, constr_wetland, wetland, hedge, buffer, grassslope, lowtillcc, lowtill, droughtplt
   * do the current default settings produce reasonable cluster outputs across all catchments? the default might need outlier testing
-  * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app currently runs a rescale to roughly balance the values between 1 and 100 but this is not a nice solution
+  * users should not produce optimisation outputs with values below 0 and if possible no values smaller than 1, the app currently runs a rescale to roughly balance the values between 1 and 100 but this is not a nice solution, also this solution currently doesn't adapt the axes scales
   * removing minus signs everywhere possible?
   * cannot take percentage of 0 so those changes are not visible in Visualisation tab
-  * new nswrm_priorities() function might require more measures, depending on what was used.
-It currently considers: pond, constr_wetland, wetland, hedge, buffer, grassslope, lowtillcc, lowtill, droughtplt
   * share to GitLab

 * AHP
   * the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency, therefore only when at least three sliders are NOT set to "Equal" is inconsistency considered at all
-  * normalising the dataframe prior to weighting relies on scaling to between 0 and 1.
-Should the individual solutions be spaced equally to get more effect through weighting?
+  * normalising the dataframe prior to weighting relies on scaling to between 0 and 1

 # To do
 ## Content